Western Kenya · Est. 2018

 Agri-Enterprise Officer

-Agronomist with 8 years of experience in agriculture and enterprise development.
-Manages farmer training, field operations, and post-harvest quality.
+Agronomist with 8 years of experience in agriculture and enterprise development across Western Kenya.
+Manages farmer training, field operations, and post-harvest quality for our partner network.

 The Heart of the Business